fuguo0916/gitnotes/machine_learning/lihongyi2021/lecture06_GAN.md

 ### Animated Face Generation

 + Unconditional generation: $Generator: z \to y$, where $z$ is a low-dim vector sampled from Normal Distribution, and $y$ is a high-dim vector which obeys a complex distribution, e. g. an animated face picture.
 A simple distribution like Normal Distribution for $z$ is OK.
-+ We also need to train a discriminator, which take a image as input and outputs a scalar reflecting how real/fake the image is.
++ We also need to train a discriminator, which takes a image as input and outputs a scalar reflecting how real/fake the image is.

 ### Basic Idea of GAN